coryasilva/Leaflet.ExtraMarkers/README.md

 ## Migration guide

-### V1 to V2
+### v1 to v2
 Version 2 is a complete rewrite to support svg only icons with no image or css file dependencies.
 1. Upgrade to Leaflet v2.
-2. Remove referenced CSS files.
+2. Remove referenced Image and CSS files as v2 only has JS dependencies.
-3. Remove referenced image files.
-4. Update Icon options/properties per the mapping below:
+3. Update `Icon` options/properties per the mapping below:
   - `extraClasses` --> `rootClass`.
   - `icon` --> `content` or `contentHtml`.
+	  - Consider using the `createElement` util here.
   - `iconColor` --> `contentColor`.
   - `iconRotate` - removed; instead add the appropriate class or style to the element passed into `content`.
   - `innerHtml` - removed.